loganmj/combat-calculator/Docs/Math.md

 $$\frac{n!}{k!(n-k)!} = \frac{5!}{2!(5-2)!} = 10$$

 ## Probability Mass Function
-Remember that the binomial distribution equation is used to determine the probability of getting a specified number of successful results when executing a given number of trials.
-For example, when rolling five dice, what is the probability of
+The *probability mass function* is an equation that can determine the probability for finding a number of successful results in a population of independent trials.
+In other words, for a group of trials where the results of each trial do not affect the results of the other trials (such as rolling a group of dice), the probability mass function is used to determine the probability that a specified number of those trials were successful.
+In the context of Warhammer, this is the equation used to determine the probability that, given a number of dice to roll and a success case, a specified number of those dice would succeed the roll.
+The probability mass function is expressed
+as:

+$$f(k,n,p) = P(X = k) = \binom{n}{k} p^k (1-p)^{n-k}$$

+where
+- $k$ represents the number of successful trials
-- The total number of trials, denoted by $n$.
+- $n$ represents the total number of trials
-- The probability of $k$ trials being successful.
+- $p$ represents the probability of success for a single trial

-- The probability of the remaining trials (denoted by $n-k$) being unsuccessful.
+The probability mass function can be broken down into three parts for better understanding:

-- The binomial coefficient $\binom{n}{k}$, which accounts for all of the different combinations of
+- The binomial coefficient $\binom{n}{k}$, which accounts for all of the different possible combinations of trials that contain the desired number of successes
+- The probability $p^k$ of obtaining a sequence of $n$ independent trials in which $k$ trials are successes
+- The probability that the remaining $(n − k)$ trials result in failure, expressed as $(1-p)^{n-k}$

+For example, an attack roll requires the player to roll 10 dice that will succeed on a result of 3+.
+What is the probability that the roll will result in 6 successful rolls?
+First, the probability of rolling a 3+ on a single die can be calculated as:

+$$P(X = 6) = \binom{10}{6} \left\frac{4}{6}\right)^6 (1-\left\frac{4}{6}\right))^{10-6} = 210 * (0.6666)^6 * (0.3334)^4 = 0.2277$$

+or 22.77%

 ## Binomial Distribution
 The core mathematical concept used is the binomial distribution. binomial distribution is a probability distribution that summarizes the likelihood that a given number of successes will occur in a fixed number of trials,